nih-cfde/training-and-engagement/hackmd/AWS.md

 sudo apt install fastqc -y
 ```

+> Click the raised hand :hand: reaction if you were able to run the last command successfully.
-To double check it was successful, type ```fastqc --version```.
+> To double check it was successful, type ```fastqc --version```.
 If it returns 0.11.9, that means installation was successful.

 7) Run FastQC on the dowloaded file